What Size Sand Filter For Above Ground Pool?

 FAQs about what size sand filter for an above-ground pool

-Can You Use A Too Big Sand Filter For An Above Ground Pool?
+Can You Use A Too Big Sand Filter For A Ground Pool?

 You shouldn’t.
 The reason is that filters don’t have any exact minimum flow rate.

-How Often do Its Need To Change The Sand In The Sand Filter?
+How Often Does It Need To Change The Sand In The Sand Filter?

 You will need to change and replace sand in your sand filter eventually even if you maintain and backwash regularly.